Data Techniques Business Continuity – Coronavirus

 Q4 If one, or more of your engineers need to self-isolate, what will be the impact to your service?

 We can flex our teams and adapt to the ever-changing needs of our clients throughout this period of uncertainty.
 Our goal is to ensure that there will be no interruption to our ability to deliver on client service expectations.

 We have developed a robust reporting system to monitor and safeguard our teams.
 This provides an accurate snapshot of resource availability.
 We have also successfully migrated our office operations to home working to ensure a seamless service is maintained where appropriate.

 Q5 What advice have you given your workers?

 We take great pride in looking after our clients and ensuring our performance is to the highest standards.
 Underpinning this is our philosophy that we will act safely, ethically and responsibility in everything we do.
 So, to complement our robust reporting system we have provided our employees with coronavirus awareness communications and developed Coronavirus Operating Procedures and site-specific risk assessments which have been deployed to all our workers both digitally and where pre-site briefings are held.
 Should additional PPE be required, we will supply this following the latest advice.

 Q6 How are you working with your supply chains?

 Supply chains are being disrupted on a global scale, creating a humanitarian and societal emergency.
 Recognising that this was not a typical risk we quickly mobilized our business contingency plans and tailored it to the Coronavirus pandemic.
 Our response was rapid.
 Our approach was holistic across all our supply chain components.
 In collaboration with our clients we were able to anticipate potential disruption and develop resilient risk management capability in how we plan and procure our stock to sustain business operations

-We have successful, trusting partnerships with our supply chain providers and appreciate all their hard work during this very difficult.
+We have successful, trusted partnerships with our supply chain providers and appreciate all their hard work during this very difficult time.